kfoozminus/cheatsheets/kubernetes.md

 		}
 	}
   ```
   - Instead of using annotations, you could store this type of information in an external database or directory, but that would make it much harder to produce shared client libraries and tools for deployment, management, introspection, and the like.
-(QJenny: [examples are given](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#attaching-metadata-to-objects))
+(UJenny: [examples are given](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#attaching-metadata-to-objects))

 ## Field Selectors
   - select k8s objects based on the value of one or more fields.
   - `kubectl get pods --field-selector status.phase=Running` selects all pods for which the value of `status.phase` is `Running`
   - `metadata.name=my-service`, `metadata.namespace!=default`, `status.phase=Pending`
-  - using unsupported fields gives error `kubectl get ingress --field-selector foo.bar=baz` gives error `Error from server (BadRequest): Unable to find "ingresses" that match label selector "", field selector "foo.bar=baz": "foo.bar" is not a known field selector: only "metadata.name", "metadata.namespace"` (QJenny: what the f is ingress)
+  - using unsupported fields gives error `kubectl get ingress --field-selector foo.bar=baz` gives error `Error from server (BadRequest): Unable to find "ingresses" that match label selector "", field selector "foo.bar=baz": "foo.bar" is not a known field selector: only "metadata.name", "metadata.namespace"` (UJenny: what the f is ingress)
   - supported operator are `=`, `==`, `!=` (first two are same). `kubectl get services --field-selector metadata.namespace!=default`
   - `kubectl get pods --field-selector metadata.namespace=default,status.phase=Running` ANDed
   - multiple resource types can also be selected